What is Crucial Conversation?

 Focus on what you want from conversation.

 During a serious conversation, the level of adrenaline increases and you will lose the ability to make authentic decisions.

 Learn to look at the safety sign in conversation.

-As these signs indicate to step back and build safety.
-If you are unable to build safety then she will end up in silence or violence.
-In the time of serious conversations, your emotion starts boiling up and when you do not feel safe.
-The brain starts shutting down and your emotion prepares you for a fight.
+Little signs indicate to step back and build safety first.
+Because your emotion starts boiling up and when you don’t feel safe.
+The brain starts shutting down and your emotion prepares you to fight.

 Make It Safe so you can talk about anything.

-- Commit to seek mutual purpose.
+- Commit yourself to find a mutual purpose.

 - Recognize the purpose behind the strategy.